adisa404/react-node-mongodb/my-app/README.md

 npm i prop-types@15.6.2 // for type checking dodijelimo nasoj pagination class jos jedan property proptype i definisemo tip svim propovima Pagination.propTypes

+listGroup

+initialize movies and genres to an empty array.
+And call fake services in componentDidMount We are doing this bc it will take some tim to get the data, and genres and movies need to be iitializes